The 2014 U.S. Olympic Hockey Team. Sponsored by Metamucil. Because they just couldn't seem to give a shit.

 Published that year, long after its author's suicide, was A Confederacy of Dunces by John Kennedy Toole.
 Numerous attempts have been made to film it.
 At various times, it has been set to star John Belushi, Harris "Divine" Milstead, John Candy and Chris Farley as lead character Ignatius J. Reilly.
 All died before the project could begin, and all before reaching their 44th birthday.
 (Say what you want about drugs, but these men were also quite fat, which is probably why they were considered, as much as for their acting ability.)
 Also considered, but still alive at this writing, have been John Goodman, Stephen Fry, Zach Galifianakis and (the closest thing to a thin guy thus far) Will Ferrell.
 Hurricane Katrina set the New Orleans-based project back as well.
 Steven Soderbergh, at one point scheduled to direct, remarked "I think it's cursed.
 I'm not prone to superstition, but that project has got bad mojo on it."

-There were desktop computers, but, as yet, no taptops.
+There were desktop computers, but, as yet, no laptops.
 Mobile telephones existed, but they were as big as Army walkie-talkies.
 AIDS was around, but not yet discovered.
 "Chronic fatigue syndrome" was hardly known, and even more rarely were doctors, who hate to admit that they don't know something or can't cure something, willing to diagnose it.
-NASA was still trying and failing to get the first space shuttle off the ground.
+NASA was still trying and failing to get the 1st space shuttle off the ground.
+The tallest building in the world was the Sears Tower in Chicago.

 In America, the ABSCAM investigation snared several members of the U.S. Congress, including the man who was then my Congressman, Frank Thompson, and one of my Senators, Harrison Williams; both would go to prison.
 Herman Tarnower, author of The Scarsdale Diet, would be shot and killed by his girlfriend, Jean Harris.
 Angelo Bruno, leader of the Philadelphia Mob, was rubbed out.
 His successor was Phil Testa, known as the Chicken Man because the front for his activities was a poultry business.
 A year later, he, too, would be rubbed out, as told in Bruce Springsteen's song "Atlantic City."